-C. Site Map and Color Photographs
+B. Site Map and Color Photographs

 Ground level color photographs taken within 6 months of Application Submission of both the proposed property and adjacent surrounding properties and structures must be included.
 Each photo must be numbered, include the date the photo was taken, and provide a brief description of what is captured in the photo.
-In addition, a Site Map that delineates the approximate location point of each photo must be included.
+In addition, a Site Map formatted as either aerial color photograph within six months from the Application date or most recent online satellite map that delineates the approximate location point of each photo must be included.

-D. Aerial Photos of Proposed Site
+C. Aerial Photos of Proposed Site